DerwenAI/strwythura/README.md

 Given as input:

+  * `domain.ttl` -- semantics for the domain context
+  * `sz_er/er.ttl` -- a domain-specific thesaurus based on entity resolution
   * a list of URLs from which to scrape content
-  * `domain.ttl` -- semantics for the domain context

 The `domain.ttl` file provides a basis for iterating with an _ontology pipeline_ process, to represent the semantics for the given domain.